AnaniasAnom/aatools/README.md

 You can pass the first few letters and it will open it, or give you a menu if there are less than ten matching

+chatlog create will create a directory for the subject

+chatlog ls subject will list all the dated files existing for the subject